shannonbux/shannon-soper-portfolio/src/pages/instructure-sales-training/index.md

 featuredImage: "badges.png"
 ---

 Back in 2015, the VP of Sales at Instructure told me that the 250+ sales people in his organization were not using a [_The Challenger Sale_](https://www.challengerinc.com/) methodology he wanted them to use. **He asked me to help them adopt the new methodology**.
-As the company's sole instructional designer, I got to work creating a series of learning experiences with effective incentives.
+As the company’s sole instructional designer, I got to work creating a series of learning experiences with effective incentives.

 ![Screenshot of the homescreen for the course](challenger-course.png)

 ## Asking for clarification

-I was fresh out of college and after I sat down to work, I freaked myself out by imagining the VP of Sales had some ideal project in mind and just wasn't giving me the details.
+I was fresh out of college and after I sat down to work, I freaked myself out by imagining the VP of Sales had some ideal project in mind and just wasn’t giving me the details.
 After worrying for a day or two, I **asked my manager for more details** about the project.
 She and I set up a meeting with the VP of Sales.
-He clarified that he didn't care how I reached the goal, as long as I reached it.
+He clarified that he didn’t care how I reached the goal, as long as I reached it.

 ## Not reinventing the wheel